Frequently Asked Questions

 -

-Counseling is a collaborative process that provides a safe, confidential space for you to explore personal challenges, feelings, and goals with a trained professional.
-It involves talking through difficult issues, gaining new perspectives, and developing practical coping strategies and emotional insights.
-The goal is to help you build resilience, improve your mental well-being, and navigate life's transitions with greater clarity and confidence.
+Counseling is a collaborative process that provides a safe, confidential space for you to explore personal challenges, feelings, and goals with a trained and licensed professional.
+It involves talking through difficult issues, gaining new perspectives, developing practical coping strategies and emotional insights.
+The goal is to help you lower the emotional pain experiences you currently suffer through, build resilience, improve your mental well-being, and navigate life's transitions with greater clarity and confidence.

 -